25 Famous Temples In Kerala That Showcase Its Heritage In 2025!

 1. Sree Padmanabhaswamy Temple, Thiruvananthapuram

 Dedicated to Lord Vishnu, Sree Padmanabhaswamy temple, is one of the most famous temples in Kerala.
 Built in Dravidian style architecture, this temple dates back to 8th century and is considered as one of the oldest Vishnu temples in the country.
 The idol here reclines on Anantha- the eight-hooded serpent God.
-The beautiful temple structure, stone carvings and murals pull tourists round the year, but maximum footfall of devotees is seen during Alpashy festival in October and November and Panguni festival in March and April.
+The beautiful temple structure, stone carvings and murals pull tourists round the year.
+Still, maximum footfall of devotees is seen during Alpashy festival in October and November and Panguni festival in March and April.

 Opening hours: Darshan is allowed between;